GovTechSG/CFT-Docs/general/pricing.md

 ➡️ **Total Monthly Cost= $101.25**

-## Billing timeline
+## Billing Timeline

 From 1 July 2025, CFT will officially start billing using the  [TechBiz](https://www.developer.tech.gov.sg/products/categories/platform/techbiz/overview.html) service management tool.
-From now until 1st July, you can still use CFT free of charge.
+Until 30th June, you can still use CFT free of charge.

-## CFT environments
+## CFT Environments

 All transfers processed in CFT are chargeable.
 CFT does not differentiate between Production and Non-Production transfers, as the services consumed remain the same between the two environments.

-## Pricing feedback
+## Pricing Feedback

  **Do you have feedback on the CFT indicative pricing?**

 We kindly request your assistance in obtaining feedback from your stakeholders on our proposed pricing structure.
-Please share your feedback using the [CFT Usage and Pricing Survey](https://form.gov.sg/671dfd83e0339adec428ccfa) or reach out to **Brian Liu (Product Manager)** at brian_liu@tech.gov.sg.
+Please reach out to **Brian Liu (Product Manager)** at brian_liu@tech.gov.sg.